The "Regular Meeting with the French Association of the Pharmaceutical Industry (Leem)" was held

 Mr. Leem Laurence Peyraut, General Director

-Laurence Peyraut, General Director of Leem, expressed his gratitude for the long-standing cooperation between the two organizations and stated that it is very important for France and Japan to continue to deepen their relationship amidst the recent geopolitical problems in many countries.
+Laurence Peyraut, General Director of Leem, expressed his gratitude for the longstanding cooperation with JPMA and stated that it is very important for France and Japan to continue to deepen their friendship in the midst of the recent geopolitical problems in many countries.

 Impact on healthcare policy in France after new government

-Public Affairs Director, Leem Laurent Gainza
+Public Affairs Director, Mr. Leem Laurent Gainza

 He introduced the political system in France, including the semi-presidential and bicameral system, the political situation in 2024, including the change of four Ministers of Health and the fact that no party has won an absolute majority, as well as the main challenges of François Bayle's government.
 Leem's priorities for addressing this situation were also shared.